 Some people feel more comfortable around quantitative approaches and being supported by numbers (either for themselves or for people “higher-up”.)
 In other instances, you need to work on the qualitative side if what you’re trying to achieve is not quantifiable or if it doesn’t make sense in your context.

 Every technique was placed in the table taking into consideration what I believe to be their relative positions along these two dimensions.
-Individual locations might be debatable, but I think this is a good starting point to navigate them2.
+Individual locations might be debatable, but I think this is a good starting point to navigate them.

 The next section presents an overview of each technique, including pointers to other relevant and in-depth resources.